DavzorD/speaky-angular-styleguide/README.md

 ## Controllers

-controllerAs View Syntax
+### controllerAs View Syntax

-[Style Y030]

 Use the controllerAs syntax over the classic controller with $scope syntax.

-Why?: Controllers are constructed, "newed" up, and provide a single new instance, and the controllerAs syntax is closer to that of a JavaScript constructor than the classic $scope syntax.
+**Why?**: Controllers are constructed, "newed" up, and provide a single new instance, and the controllerAs syntax is closer to that of a JavaScript constructor than the classic $scope syntax.

-Why?: It promotes the use of binding to a "dotted" object in the View (e.g. customer.name instead of name), which is more contextual, easier to read, and avoids any reference issues that may occur without "dotting".
+**Why?**: It promotes the use of binding to a "dotted" object in the View (e.g. customer.name instead of name), which is more contextual, easier to read, and avoids any reference issues that may occur without "dotting".

-Why?: Helps avoid using $parent calls in Views with nested controllers.
 ```javascript
 <!-- avoid -->
 <div ng-controller="Customer">